lbwright22ci/mow-and-more/README.md

 #### Navigation Bar

 The navigation bar is fixed to the top of the screen and has the same appearance on all three pages of the site.
-On the left handside of the bar is the brand logo and on the right, the navigation menu with options: 'Home', 'About', 'Services', 'Testimonials' and 'Contact' (Contact is in a button form).
+On the left-hand-side of the bar is the brand logo and on the right, the navigation menu with options: 'Home', 'About', 'Services', 'Testimonials' and 'Contact' (Contact is in a button form).

 Further features of the navigation bar include:
 * For optimising the best use of screen space, the navigation menu on the right of the navigation bar is collapsed into the web standard 'hamburger' icon for mobile devices.
 When clicked on, the 'hamburger' expands to reveal the menu options.
 This re-collapses once an option has been selected.